devosoft/Empirical/CONTRIBUTING.md

 - Submitting new code
 - Writing documentation

-# Reporting bugs
+## Reporting bugs

-To report bugs, please [open an issue on Github](https://github.com/devosoft/Empirical/issues) clearly stating the observed (buggy) behavior, the desired behavior, which operating system and compiler you're using (including version), and any additional information that might help us fix the bug.
+To report bugs, please [open an issue on Github](https://github.com/devosoft/Empirical/issues) clearly stating the observed (buggy) behavior (screenshots are encouraged), the desired behavior, which operating system and compiler you're using (including version), and any additional information that might help us fix the bug.
+If possible, please provide a minimum example that reproduces the bug.

-# Requesting features
+## Requesting features

 We welcome suggestions for how to make Empirical better!
 To give us your ideas, [open an issue on Github](https://github.com/devosoft/Empirical/issues).

-# Submitting new code
+## Submitting new code and documentation

 Empirical is developed by a group of computational scientists, none of whom can be full-time software developers.
 We try to fix bugs and implement new features as quickly as we can, but we can't make any promises.